In 2016 Pirelli initiated and completed the process of updating the materiality matrix elaborated in 2013.

 Given the complexity and the international extent of corporate stakeholders and the variety of their expectations, the panel of stakeholders from which feedback was requested included:

 - The biggest original equipment customers;

-- The most important dealers worldwide;
+- The most important dealers;

 - National and supranational institutions and public administrations;

 - Journalists from domestic and international newspapers;

 - International and local NGOs present in the various Countries in which Pirelli has manufacturing activities;

 - Universities that have collaborations with the Group.